mijimorgan-commits/predicting_titanic_survivability/README.md

 # Predicting Titanic Survivability

 ## Overview
 This project was completed as part of ** at the University of Calgary as part of the Data Science professional masters program.
 The objective was to build and evaluate a supervised machine learning model to answer a research question of our choice.

 ## Data
-Property assessment data was obtained from the City of Calgary Open Data Portal and used as training data.
+Passenger data was obtained from the Data Science Dojo github repository.
-The dataset includes features such as property type, lot size, location, and age of building.
+The dataset includes features such name, gender, ticket class, family members, and cabin.

 ## Methodology
-- Implemented a **supervised learning regression model (linear regression)** in R
+- Implemented **supervised learning models (decision tree and random forest)** in Python
-- Performed data cleaning and feature selection
+- Performed data cleaning and model fitting
-- Evaluated model performance using appropriate regression metrics
+- Evaluated model performance using appropriate metrics and visualization
-- Interpreted model coefficients to assess feature influence on property value
+- Interpreted model to assess feature influence on survivability

 ## Results
-The final model demonstrates how property characteristics contribute to assessed value and serves as an interpretable baseline for real estate valuation tasks.
+The final model demonstrates how individual characteristics of passengers contribute to their survivability.

 ## Contributors
 - Michael Morgan
 - Yuling Wong
 - Sundeep Parmar
-- Elise Beaupre

 *Note: This repository contains a modified version of the original coursework submission for portfolio and educational purposes.*

-Predicting the survivability of passengers on the titanic using decision tree and random forest